maximegel/maximegel.github.io/posts/guard-clauses/post.md

 }
 ```

-In that implementation, the `Requires` method is used to validate pre-conditions and the `Ensures` method is to validate
+In that implementation, the `Requires` method is used to validate preconditions and the `Ensures` metd is to validate
 post-conditions.
 The interesting point about this implementation is the use of the C# `Debug` class coming from the
 `System.Diagnostics` namespace.
 The main point of the `Debug` class is that it will execute in debug mode only and can't
 be caught by the caller so it's respect the "never catch guard clauses exceptions" rule.
 Also, the `Ensures` method uses